 However, after doing it, it’s easy to see why this is regarded as one of the best one-day drives in New Zealand.

-At the end of the Forgotten World Highway, you will have the opportunity to take in stunning views of Mount Taranaki before you head south towards Wellington.
+At the end of the Forgotten World Highway, you will have the opportunity to take in stunning views of Mount Taranaki before you head south toward Wellington.

 Day 5 – Wellington

-From Hitamangi hot foot it down to Wellington to make the most of the Te Papa museum and the eat and drink yourself silly on Cuba street!
+From Hitamangi head down to Wellington to make the most of the Te Papa museum and then eat and drink yourself silly on Cuba street!

 Day 6 – Crossing the Cook Strait to Picton and driving to Kaikoura

-After the gorgeous crossing from Wellington to Picton (weather dependant of course) head over to the gorgeous seaside town of Kaikoura.
+After the gorgeous crossing from Wellington to Picton (weather dependent of course) head over to the gorgeous seaside town of Kaikoura.